- Home

 Cost Sharing

 Cost sharing is the financial and non-financial support contributed by the University or third-party to sponsored projects in order to complete the project’s statement of work (as defined in the Uniform Guidance, 2CFR 200.1 and 2CFR 200.306).
-Compliance with Cost Accounting Standards, outlined in GAP 200.340, requires that cost-shared expenses be treated in a consistent and uniform manner in proposal preparation and in the accounting and reporting of subsequent expenses in the financial reports to both federal and non-federal sponsors.
+Cost sharing may occur as one of three types (mandatory committed, voluntary uncommitted, voluntary committed) and appear via one of four mechanisms (payroll, non-payroll, third-party and subrecipients); appropriately identifying and documenting instances of cost share requires consideration of both type and mechanism.
+Compliance with Cost Accounting Standards requires that cost-shared expenses be treated in a consistent and uniform manner in proposal preparation and in the accounting and reporting of subsequent expenses in the financial reports to both federal and non-federal sponsors.

-- Are verifiable from Duke's, as the grant-recipients, records;
+- Are verifiable from Duke's, as the grant-recipient, records;

 - Are not included as contributions for any other external award;